prismspecs/pi-captive/README.md

    - Anyone within range can connect without authentication
    - Suitable for public demonstrations and captive portal testing
    - For production use, add WPA2 password protection in hostapd.conf
-   - Also change: RaspAP admin password (if using) and Raspberry Pi user password
+   - Also change the default Raspberry Pi user password

 2. **No Encryption**: HTTP traffic is unencrypted
    - Portal operator can see all unencrypted traffic